ZivHoch/Multimedia-Retrieval/README.md

 - Required Python libraries (listed in `req.txt`).
 - 3D shape datasets in OBJ or PLY format.

-### Setup Instruction: Replace NGROK Token:
+### Setup Instructions for Using the GUI (Steps 4 and 5): Replace NGROK Token
-After executing the first cell (which includes the necessary imports for the project), make sure to replace the NGROK token with your own.
-This is required to run the project on your machine.
+After running the first cell (which includes the necessary imports for the project), replace the NGROK token with your own.
+This step is required to ensure the project runs correctly on your machine.

 ### Installation
 1. Clone the repository: